wgroeneveld/go-jamming/README.md

 Retrieves a JSON array with relevant webmentions stored for that domain.
 The token should match.
 See `config.js` to fiddle with it yourself.
 Environment variables are supported, although I haven't used them yet.

+## TODOs

+- `published` date is not well-formatted and blindly taken over from feed